Spherical Perspective on Learning with Normalization Layers: Results in Sections 2 and 3

 Using $\eta_k=\eta (1 - \eta\lambda)^{-2k-1}$, introducing $\beta = (1 - \eta \lambda)^4$, omitting the $o\left(\frac{(\eta_k\|\nabla\mathcal{L}(\bu_k)\|)^2}{r_k^2}\right)$ and injecting the previous solution in the effective learning rate, we obtain the closed form:

-\textbf{AdamG*.} The AdamG* scheme is constrained on the hypersphere thanks to the normalization; the radius is therefore constant and equal to 1.
+\textbf{AdaGradG.} The AdaGradG scheme is constrained on the hypersphere thanks to the normalization; the radius is therefore constant and equal to 1.
 The absence of radial component in the update gives: $\ckortho = \nabla\mathcal{L}(\bu_k)$ and $\elr{k} = \frac{\eta_k}{\sqrt{v_k}}$.
 Thus, the resolution of the induction on $v_k$ leads to the the closed form:

 Hence the final theorem, when identifying the closed-form expressions of effective learning rates and using Lemma~\ref{lm:eq_scheme}. \end{proof}